Saving for Children's Education in Perth

 - Private Independent schools e.g. Methodist Ladies College, Christ Church Grammar.

-As a guide to the costs associated with each, The Australian Scholarships Group Friendly Society Ltd (ASG) organisation regularly publishes their “Planning for Education Index”.
+As a guide to the costs associated with each, Futurity regularly publishes their “Planning for Education Index”.
 This incorporates a range of variables including school fees, transport, uniforms and excursions, however does not include boarding fees which can as much as double the cost for our regional clients.

-- You save money on a regular basis into a high-interest savings account or better yet, in a loan offset account if you have one.
+Save money on a regular basis into a high-interest savings account or a loan offset account

-- Insurance bonds.
-These can offer a tax advantage, depending on the taxable earnings of one or both parents.
-They are taxed at a rate of no more than 30% which can be particularly attractive for high income earners.
+Insurance bonds can offer a tax advantage, depending on the taxable earnings of one or both parents

-- Education Savings Plans.
-These also offer tax advantages in that they are taxed at no more than 30% and if you use the earnings to pay for education costs, any tax paid is refunded to you.
+Education savings plans offer tax advantages and if you use the earnings to pay for education costs, any tax paid is refunded to you.

 - Applying for a scholarship.
 There are a lot of schools that offer scholarships to attract talented students to their school.
 Testing is done early in the year and this helps to reduce the cost of educating your child at that school.